LATOKEN/lachain_local_testnet/README.md

 ```bash
 ./prepare_testnet.sh
 ```
-You can edit params in this file to mathc your environment
+You can edit params in this file to match your environment

 ## Step 2: Start network